 9.19

 This provision relates to the requirements of coordination of transmitting terrestrial stations and transmitting earth stations in the FSS (Earth-to-space) with respect to typical BSS earth stations.
 To date, there is no ITU-R Recommendation defining the power flux-density level produced by the terrestrial stations and transmitting earth stations in the FSS at the edge of the service area of non-planned BSS to be used for triggering the coordination.
-Until such time that a calculation method and technical criteria are included in the relevant ITU-R Recommendations, in applying this provision, for the identification of affected administrations, the Bureau
+Until such time that a calculation method and technical criteria are included in the relevant ITU-R Recommendations, in applying this provision, for establishing coordination requirements the Bureau uses the following criteria:

+For transmitting terrestrial stations: frequency overlap and the distance from the location of the terrestrial station to the national border of any country included in the service area of the BSS assignment less than 1 200 km;

-, in addition to the frequency overlap examination, also uses, the power flux-density limits in the nearest frequency band(s), where available.
+For transmitting earth stations in the FSS (Earth-to-space): frequency overlap and, the power flux-density limits in the nearest frequency band(s), where available.

 Reasons: To bring this Rule of Procedure in conformity with the decision of WRC-15 on coordination of terrestrial stations under No. 9.19 reflected in the Minutes of the 6th Plenary meeting and stating that “… in examination of frequency notices for terrestrial stations under No. 9.19 the Bureau currently establishes coordination requirements using only frequency overlap as the coordination threshold…”.